Are You Overlooking These Common Food Sensitivity Symptoms? What You Need To Know About Healing

 Food sensitivities: These are similar to intolerances, but it’s often less clear why someone reacts poorly to a certain food.
 Food sensitivities may result in a more delayed reaction, and you might be able to digest a small amount of the food without issues.

 However, for some, continually ingesting a food that they are sensitive to can cause long-term chronic health issues they may have no idea are linked to a food sensitivity.
-Symptoms might include:
+These food sensitivity symptoms might include:

 - Acid reflux/heartburn